Introduction to basketry

 All techniques will be supported by additional information putting the techniques into a wider context in relation to use by traditional and contemporary makers in the UK and the wider world.

-Each week the tutor will bring in a varying selection of inspirational material for you to observe and handle: baskets (tutor’s own work, and from around the world), books, slides, postcards, sketchbooks, samples etc.) to illustrate the potential and versatility of each technique in terms of form, function and use of materials.
+Each week the tutor will have a selection of inspirational material for you to observe from baskets, books to slides, postcards and sketchbooks to illustrate the potential and versatility of each technique in terms of form, function and use of materials.

 You will be given book lists, supplier information, and details of museum collections.